-SHAPE AND COLOR : Natural river sand is light brownish in color when compared to M Sand ( manufactured sand) which is grey in color.
-But both the sands do differ from each other in respect to the shape of the particle.
+Natural river sand is light brownish compared to M Sand ( manufactured sand), grey in color.
+But both the sands do differ from each other concerning the shape of the particle.

-While the natural river sand is not as much recommended as the manufactured sand for the use in concrete and masonry works.
-The river sand does not proper the perfect quality to be used in concreting.
+While the natural river sand is not as recommended as the manufactured sand for use in concrete and masonry works.
+The river sand doesn’t seem proper to the perfect quality to be used in concrete.

-The House construction Estimation determines the probable construction cost of the project.
-Normally, the Building estimation can be done at any stage of the project depending upon the purpose of estimation.
-As Architects we do the first estimation before the start of the construction to make the budget plan of the project.
+Usually, the Building estimation can be done at any stage of the project, depending upon the evaluation’s purpose.
+However, as Architects, we do the first estimation before starting the construction to make the project’s budget plan.

-Sq ft or Sft (square feet) , Cft (cubic feet) , Rft (running feet) , L.S (lump sum) , Lts (litters) Kilograms (Kg) etc
+Sq ft or Sft (square feet) , Cft (cubic feet) , RFT (running feet) , L.S (lump sum) , Lts (litters) Kilograms (Kg) etc

 HOUSE ESTIMATION can be Done by below Methods..!